zigic88/zigic88.github.io/_posts/2017-06-22-drawable-multiline-edittext.markdown

      android:layout_width="match_parent"
      android:inputType="text"/>
 {% endhighlight %}
-We can add drawable into EditText, so the source code example like below :
+We can add a drawable into the EditText, so the source code should be like below :
 {% highlight xml %}
  <EditText
      android:id="@+id/plain_text_input"